apache/doris/docs/en/admin-manual/config/fe-config.md

 If set to true, FE will be started in BDBJE debug mode

-### enable_alpha_rowset

-Default：false

-Whether to support the creation of alpha rowset tables.
-The default is false and should only be used in emergency situations,  this config should be remove in some future version

 ### enable_http_server_v2

 Default：The default is true after the official 0.14.0 version is released, and the default is false before